zhaonat/py-maxwell-fd3d/README.md

 Non-uniform grid can be implemented as a set of diagonal scaling preconditioners.
 This includes the sc-pml as well as smooth nonuniform-gridding

 ## Current Issues
-1. So far, it appears that using scipy's iterative solvers, the case of the finite width photonic crystal slab has some issues with converging.
+1. So far, it appears that using scipy's iterative solvers, the case of the finite width photonic crystal slab has some issues with converging. scipy's lgmres and gcrotmk seems to work better, but are a lot slower than bicgstab or qmr

 ### Recommended Visualization in 3D: Plotly
 see some of the examples below